what3words/wordpress-autosuggest-plugin/README.txt

 You can install the 3 word address validation field plugin directly via the plugin directory, or by uploading the files manually to your server.

 Once the plugin has been installed, you must configure it via the plugin settings.
-See ‘Configuration’ for more details.
+See ‘Configuration’ below for more details.

-== Configuration ==
+= Configuration =

 = what3words API Settings =